The Phantom (Mad Men): Production

-As in past seasons, Mad Men creator Matthew Weiner started writing "The Phantom" by conjuring up the final images: "I envisioned in the beginning that Peggy would be in that hotel room, seeing those dogs [rutting] in the parking lot, and that she would be happy about being on her first business trip; and that Pete would have this moment of realizing what had happened to him, that this activity was a symbol that something bigger was wrong; Roger would long to get that feeling back, because it had worn off; and that Don would be in that bar.
+As in past seasons, Mad Men creator Matthew Weiner started writing "The Phantom" by conjuring up the final images: "I envisioned in the beginning that Peggy would be in that hotel room, seeing those dogs [copulating] in the parking lot, and that she would be happy about being on her first business trip; and that Pete would have this moment of realizing what had happened to him, and this activity was a symbol that something bigger was wrong; Roger would long to get that feeling back, because it had worn off; and that Don would be in that bar.
 That was the last image, always, that someone would come up and say, 'Are you alone?'
 And we wouldn't know what he answers."

 "The Phantom" metaphorically depicts the guilt and contrition of various characters of the series, including main character Don Draper, who feels that he encouraged one of his coworkers to commit suicide, and his wife Megan, who is conflicted with her aspirations and the slights from her mother.
 The death of Lane Pryce, who dies in "Commissions and Fees", looms over the episode.
 Although Lane's name is not mentioned, Weiner noted that the audience could discern his presence: "We feel his presence in conversations with Joan in the office, certainly when Don goes to see Rebecca [Lane's widow], we see his chair there in the background."

 Although The New York Times columnist Dave Iztkoff suggested that "The Phantom" was a deliberate tribute to The Sopranos finale "Made in America", Weiner proclaimed otherwise: "I say this without any humility whatsoever, that anything that people find comparable to The Sopranos is flattering to me.
 It was not deliberate by any means — this not the end of the show.
 We have to come back next season and we don't know how he's going to answer but we know he's in a different place.
 But you recognize that guy when he looks up.
 We haven't seen him in a while."